zntb/fullstack-open-part5/README.md

 ### 5.15: Blog List Tests, step 3

 Make a test, which ensures that if the _like_ button is clicked twice, the event handler the component received as props is called twice.

+### 5.16: Blog List Tests, step 4

+Make a test for the new blog form.
+The test should check, that the form calls the event handler it received as props with the right details when a new blog is created.